zama-ai/concrete/docs/tutorial/multi_precision.md

 return %4
 ```

-This is the graph for `(x**2) + y` where `x` is 2-bits and `y` is `5-bits.
-If the table lookup operation wasn't able to change the encoding, we'd need to make everything 6-bits but because they can, bit-widths can be assigned like so:
+This is the graph for `(x**2) + y` where `x` is 2-bits and `y` is 5-bits.
+If the table lookup operation wasn't able to change the encoding, we'd need to make everything 6-bits.
+However, since the encoding can be changed, the bit-widths can be assigned like so:

 ```
 %0 = x                    # EncryptedScalar<uint2>        ∈ [0, 3]